Who are we?

 Lead Pastor

 Dave planted Soma Blue Mountains in 2012, with a large team.
 He then was the key driver in starting an Australian Soma movement.
 His role is the oversight of our church, and he’s also leading Soma Australia.
-Married to Glenda, they have 4 children and 8 grandchildren.
-He has a degrees is Architecture and Theology.
+Married to Glenda, they have 4 children and 9 grandchildren.
+He has degrees in Architecture (BScArch) and Theology (B.Th).

 Toby Dedden